 Customs Trade Partnership Against Terrorism

 DTGruelle is proud to be a member of the Customs Trade Partnership Against Terrorism (CTPAT) program.
-Through this program, CBP works with the trade community to strengthen international supply chains and improve United States border security.
+Through this program, Customs Border Protection (CBP) works with the trade community to strengthen international supply chains and improve United States border security.
 CTPAT is a voluntary public-private sector partnership program which recognizes that CBP can provide the highest level of cargo security only through close cooperation with the principle stakeholders of the international supply chain such as importers, carriers, consolidators, licensed customs brokers, and manufacturers.
 The Security and Accountability for Every Port Act of 2006 provided a statutory framework for the CTPAT program and imposed strict program oversight requirements.

 A Growing Partnership